-DIRECTIVE 2000/54/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 18

-September 2000 - On the protection of workers from risks related to exposure to biological agents at work - see specifically its Chapter II and article 16; DIRECTIVE 2009/41/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 6 May 2009 on the contained use of genetically modified micro-organisms - see specifically its annex IV; DIRECTIVE 2008/56/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 17 June 2008 establishing a framework for community action in the field of marine environmental policy (Marine Strategy Framework Directive) - specifically its Annex III; COUNCIL DIRECTIVE 92/43/EEC of 21 May 1992 on the conservation of
+&lt;sup>20 DIRECTIVE 2000/54/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 18 September 2000 - On the protection of workers from risks related to exposure to biological agents at work - see specifically its Chapter II and article 16; DIRECTIVE 2009/41/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 6 May 2009 on the contained use of genetically modified micro-organisms - see specifically its annex IV; DIRECTIVE 2008/56/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 17 June 2008 establishing a framework for community action in the field of marine environmental policy (Marine Strategy Framework Directive) - specifically its Annex III; COUNCIL DIRECTIVE 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora Council directive 79/409 EEC on the conservation of wild birds and therein endan /prote If YES: Does use of harm your research involve the f elements that may cause to humans, including rch staff?
+Confirmation of compliance with international/national/local guidelines/legislation.
+Details on health and safety procedures.
+GMO authorisation if necessary.
+Specific approvals, if applicable University safety procedures.
+Safety classification of laboratory. use of harm your research involve the f elements that may cause to humans, including rch staff?
+Details on health and safety procedures.
+If YES Does your research involve harmful biological agents?
+Does your research involve harmful chemical and explosive agents?
+Does your research involve harmful radioactive agents?
+Does your research involve other harmful

-1 .
-1 .1 \/F6

-1 your research involve the YES NO Information to be Documents to be

-elements that may provided: provided at

-cause harm to the Details on safety measures award stage:

-enviro onment, animals or to be implemented.
-Safety

-plants i? classification of

-If YES: : laboratory.

-GMO

-authorisation if

-necessary.

-Does your research deal with Confirmation of Specific

-endan gered fauna and/or flora compliance with approvals, if

-/prote ected areas? international/national/local applicable

-If YES: : guidelines/legislation.

-your research involve the Details on health and University safety

-elements that may cause safety procedures. procedures.

-to humans, including Safety

-resear rch staff? classification of

-If YES: : laboratory.

--

-your research involve the Details on health and

-elements that may cause safety procedures.

-harm to humans, including

-resear rch staff?

-If Does your research

-YES involve harmful

-163

-biological agents?